kserickson/kserickson-hugo/content/posts/a-demon-haunted-year-of-reading.md

 Perhaps we should think of 2023 as the year of the Materialist Magician.
 This was, after all, the first year in which tens of millions of people (myself included) began routinely "summoning demons" by interacting with generative AI and marveling at the results.
 Perhaps in 2024 Screwtape would instruct Wormwood to make a custom GPT.

 The immaterial or spiritual world did not feature prominently in the Lutheran churches in which I was raised.
 But it wasn't always this way.
-Martin Luther's hymn "Isaiah in a vision did of old" contains visions of "shining seraphim with sixfold wings."
+Martin Luther's hymn "Isaiah in a vision did of old" speaks of "shining seraphim with sixfold wings."
 When my eldest son started confirmation classes this year we began praying the evening blessing from the Small Catechism together each night, in which we ask God to "let [His] holy angel be with us, so the wicked foe may have no power over us."
 I plan to continue praying it in 2024.

 ---